cosanlab/cosanToolsSingularity/README.md

 9) Copy the setup script in this repo to that folder: `mv setup_container.sh /Volumes/CONDA/container_pkgs/`
 10) Run the container with the setup script: `singularity exec --writable -B /Volumnes/CONDA/container_pkgs/:/container_pkgs cosanTools.img /container_pkgs/setup_container.sh`
 11) You should be all set!

+*\*Creating a case-sensitive file system using Mac OS's Disk Utility*
+1) Open Disk Utility.
+Go to: File > New Image > Blank Image > Save as
+   - file name: conda_file_system
+   - Name: CONDA
+   - Size: 10,000MB
+   - Format: OSX Extended (Case-Sensitive, Journaled)
+2) **If on OSX 10.11 (El Capitan)**: erase this and reformat as OSX Extended (Case-Sensitive, Journaled), due to this [bug](https://discussions.apple.com/thread/7395900)